MoTTTT/AndAllTheSaints/README.md

 This is a working repo for managing the scanning and online publishing of **And all the Saints, by Andrew Colley**, which had a limited run edition in print.

+The project is complete and the results can be seen [here](https://musings.thruhere.net/AndAllTheSaints.html).

 ## Top level tasks

 - [X] Scan for text